 Ominous signs abound in the Arctic as climate change bears down.
 Dwindling sea ice makes it harder for polar bears to search for food and shelter, for example, but easier for Royal Dutch Shell and other petroleum giants to search for oil.
-Shell’s plans to explore and drill for oil in sensitive Arctic waters is in and of itself a significant threat to imperiled wildlife, including the endangered bowhead whale—a culturally and ecologically critical species to the local Inupiat.
+Any plans to explore and drill for oil in sensitive Arctic waters are in and of themselves significant threats to imperiled wildlife, including the endangered bowhead whale—a culturally and ecologically critical species to the local Inupiat.

 Those plans also threaten to poison Arctic waters and the wildlife within with a catastrophic oil spill, an event that no oil company is able to clean up.
 The industry demonstrated its incompetence in the Gulf, where conditions are warm and calm.
 Cleaning up a similar disaster in the Arctic—where conditions are icy and dark and where the waves crest at 20 feet—is inconceivable.

 Earthjustice is stopping oil and gas drilling in the Arctic Ocean by:

 - Challenging the federal government’s approval of Shell’s woefully inadequate oil spill response plans.
 The challenge focuses on Shell’s spill plans for the Beaufort and Chukchi seas, but ultimately addresses requirements that apply nationwide.

 - Challenging specific lease sales in the Chukchi Sea.
 In February 2008, despite huge gaps in basic scientific information about the region, a lack of an adequate spill cleanup plan, and warnings from government scientists, the Bush Interior Department offered 30 million acres of this sensitive Arctic ecosystem for oil and gas leasing, an important first step in committing an area to oil and gas development.